influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 - more than 750,000 writes per second
 - more than 100 moderate queries
 - more than 10,000,000 unique series
+- complex queries (span months/years or include multiple transformations, aggregations)

 A single node may not support performance at this scale.
-We recommend InfluxDB Enterprise, which supports multiple nodes (a cluster) of servers.
+We recommend InfluxDB Enterprise, which supports multiple data nodes (a cluster) across multiple server cores.
 InfluxDB Enterprise distributes multiple copies of your data across a cluster, providing high-availability and redundancy, so an unavailable node doesn't significantly impact the cluster.
 Please contact us at <sales@influxdb.com> for assistance tuning your system.

-If you want a single node instance of InfluxDB that's fully open source, requires fewer writes, queries, and unique series than listed above, and do **not** require redundancy, we recommend InfluxDB OSS (open source).
+If you want a single node instance of InfluxDB that's fully open source, requires fewer writes, queries, and unique series than listed above, and do **not require** redundancy, we recommend InfluxDB OSS (open source).

 > **Note:** Without the redundancy of a cluster, writes and queries fail immediately when a server is unavailable.